thefrontside/emberx-slider/README.md

 ## EmberX

-emberx-slider is part of the "missing components of ember" "collectively known as "emberx".
+emberx-slider is part of the "missing components of ember" collectively known as emberx.
 See also:

 * [emberx-select](http://chillestmonkey.com)